Exercises After Bariatric Surgery

 Many people have questions about the exercise timeline after bariatric surgery.
 Here is an overview of what you can typically expect:

-Right after surgery – the short answer is your exercise routine will start right away, and before you leave the recovery room, the medical team will have you up and walking around.
+The short answer is your exercise routine will start right away, and before you leave the recovery room, the medical team will have you up and walking around.
 This is done to the blood flowing and prevent clotting, but it is also going to be the majority of your exercise routine for a few weeks.

-After 2-4 weeks, your exercise routine will begin to include some light flexibility exercises and stretching such as shoulder rolls, arm rotations, hamstring stretches, etc. You will begin to lengthen your walks, and possibly pick up the pace.
+Your exercise routine will begin to include some light flexibility exercises and stretching such as shoulder rolls, arm rotations, hamstring stretches, etc. You will begin to lengthen your walks, and possibly pick up the pace.

-When you reach 5-6 weeks, your body is continuing to strengthen and heal so it is now time to incorporate some cardio.
+Your body is continuing to strengthen and heal so it is now time to incorporate some cardio.
 Under the care of your doctor, you should begin exercising at least 5 days a week for 30 minutes a day.
-Water workouts or cycling may be a good choice as they are easier on the joints but your medical team can recommend activities that are good choices for you based on your circumstances.
+Water workouts or cycling may be a good choice as they are easier on the joints.
+However, your medical team can recommend activities that are good choices for you based on your circumstances.

-When you get to the 7-8 week point, it is time to begin adding strength training 2 days a week.
+It is time to begin adding strength training 2 days a week.
 Lunges, squats, and lifting weights are excellent exercises after bariatric surgery.
 You should follow your doctor’s recommended plan and stop any activity that causes any sharp pain.
-You want to โ€œfeel a burnโ€ but also need to respect your body and use common sense.
+You want to “feel a burn” but also need to respect your body and use common sense.
 If you begin to feel sick to your stomach, chest pressure, or become abnormally short of breath, stop immediately and contact your doctor.

 You will continue with these key exercise categories increasing the length and intensity of your workouts as time goes on.
-Keep in mind, your body will naturally adapt to your level of activity and will begin burning fewer calories than it did previously with the same exercise levels.
+Keep in mind, that your body will naturally adapt to your level of activity and will begin burning fewer calories than it did previously with the same exercise levels.
 It will be necessary as you move forward to keep pushing yourself to do a little bit more each time.

 How Can I Gain Muscle after Weight Loss Surgery?